THIS WEEKS SAFETY TIPS

-Personal security is an important consideration in the current climate.
+Personal safety is an important consideration in the current climate.
 Whether its stepping out at night, commuting from work or meeting someone new individuals are increasingly leaving themselves vulnerable.

 People often let complete strangers into their lives, through dating apps or social media apps and worryingly dating app crimes are on the increase.
 It is critical to be security aware and the following precautions can significantly improve your safety.